 Enjoy a reading of SETC and Stage Right’s 2018 Ready to Publish Award winner.
 See play synopsis and playwright bio below.
 Be sure to visit Stage Rights in the SETC Exhibit Hall where the published version of the play will be available for sale.

 Enjoy a reading of SETC and Stage Right’s 2019 Ready to Publish Award winner.
-The winner will be announced soon.
+See play synopsis and playwright bio above.

 * Dates and times subject to change.
 Check the convention program and mobile app for final scheduling details and locations.